Kevin Matthews (wrestler)

-Kevin Matthew McDonald is an American professional wrestler, He is best known for his time in Impact Wrestling, under the ring name KM.
-He is currently the promoter for WrestlePro and WrestlePro Alaska.
+Kevin Matthew McDonald (born February 10, 1983) is an American professional wrestler.
+He is signed to All Elite Wrestling (AEW) as a coach and producer.
+He is best known for his time in Impact Wrestling, under the ring name KM.

 Professional wrestling career

 Independent promotions and WWE appearance (2000–2014)

 As a native of New York, Matthews wrestled in many promotions around New York City and New Jersey early in his career.
 In 2004 he wrestled for World Xtreme Wrestling in Pennsylvania teaming up with Greg Matthews.
 He was managed by Krissy Vaine.
 On June 14, 2005, Matthews wrestled as enhancement talent in his only appearance in WWE.
 He teamed with Nick Berk, losing to MNM (Joey Mercury and Johnny Nitro).

 He also wrestled in Women Superstars Uncensored from 2006-2010.
 On December 12, 2009 Matthews lost to Tito Santana at NWS/WSU The Awesome Challenge in Flemington, New Jersey.
 Matthews spent most of his career performing for Pro Wrestling Syndicate.
 On May 8, 2010 Matthews defeated boxing legend Butterbean for the PWS Heavyweight Title.
 The title was vacated on August 20, 2010.
 He would regain the title by defeating Sami Callihan on June 2, 2012.
 On November 20, 2012 Matthews dropped the title to Matt Hardy.
 He would win the title back by defeating Hardy on February 9, 2013.
 During his reign he defeated Colt Cabana, Anthony Nese, and Homicide.
 He would drop the title to Alex Reynolds on September 20, 2013.
 On May 17, 2014 he defeated Jeff Jarrett.